-- Elementary school vision-screening program assignments will be arranged. - Students in the final year of the program will spend 12 weeks at each of their four clinic assignments (V 885, V 887, V 888, and the Fourth Clinical Assignment).
-Three of these four assignments are at various external locations.
+- Elementary school vision-screening program assignments will be arranged. - Students in the final year of the program will spend 12 weeks at each of their four clinic rotations.
+Students are required to spend at least one rotation at either the Atwater Eye Care Center, V 885 or the Indianapolis Eye Care Center, V 887.
+The remaining three rotations can be spent at various external locations.
+V888.